IDEAL EYE SURGERY

 Do you have cataracts?
 Congratulations!
 The only people who do not get cataracts are those who don’t live long enough.
 You made it!
-Unlikely many other parts of aging, this can be good news.
+Unlike many other parts of aging, this can be good news.
 Why?
-With modern technology, surgeons are now able to not only fix cataracts but also potentially fix other vision problems.
+With modern technology, surgeons can not only fix cataracts but can also potentially fix other vision problems.
 Watch the video and learn more about cataracts, cataract surgery, and the other visual problems that can be addressed.

 What is a cataract?

 A cataract is a clouding of the natural lens of the eye.
-All eyes have small natural lenses, about the size of an M&M that sits behind the iris – the colored part of the eye.
+All eyes have small natural lenses, about the size of an M&M, that sit behind the iris – the colored part of the eye.
 When we are young, the natural lens is clear and able to flex.
-The flexing allows us to be viewing at a distance and then almost instantaneously read something at near.
+The flexing allows us to view things from a distance and then almost instantaneously read something up close.

 Over time, this lens first becomes stiff.
-It is unable to flex as well and thus we lose our ability to see things at near.
+It is unable to flex as well, and thus, we lose our ability to see things up close.
 People at this stage frequently need to wear reading glasses or bifocals.
-If you are nearsighted, you could need to take off your glasses to see up-close.
+If you are nearsighted, you may need to take off your glasses to see up close.

 Fading or yellowing of colors

 Seeing 'halos' around lights

 Astigmatism is an imperfection in the curvature of your cornea – the clear front window of your eye.
 Approximately 1/3 of the population has visually significant astigmatism.
 Astigmatism usually causes vision to be blurred or distorted to some degree at all distances.
 During cataract surgery, we now have the option of improving two conditions at the same time – the cataract and your astigmatism.
 Watch the video to learn more and ask your doctor if it is an option for you.